hfossli/AGAsyncTestHelper/README.md

     WAIT_WHILE(!jobDone, 0.2); // stalls runloop until jobDone is true

-`WAIT_WHILE`will stall current runloop for givven timeperiod.
+`WAIT_WHILE` will stall current runloop for 0.2 seconds and throw an STFail if exceeding that 0.2 seconds.
 It is possible to do job on the main thread and so on..
 Like in this silly example

     __block BOOL jobDone = NO;